 event handler, and mark the

-associated solenoid as nosearch
+associated solenoid as nosearch.

-handlers will be called along with the automatic
+The ball_search handlers will be called along with the automatic

 pulsing.